lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

 Self-motivated and result-driven engineer.
 Have skills in game engines, graphics APIs, and real-time rendering techniques.
-Passionate about diving into the 3D visualization industry.
+Passionate about diving into the 3D graphics industry.
 </details>

 ## 🔧 Skills